dylancodeverse/generic/README.md

 The `JAVA PROJECTS` view allows you to manage your dependencies.
 More details can be found [here](https://github.com/microsoft/vscode-java-dependency#manage-dependencies).

+## Key Features

+- `Form Generation Library:` A generic library that allows developers to create forms for any object in their Java applications.
+This library streamlines the process of generating user interfaces and data entry forms.

+- `Sorting Library`: A versatile sorting library that can be applied to any object type.
+It provides various sorting algorithms to efficiently organize data collections.

 ## Generate FORM

 Your object should extends generic.Generic